WGNT: Newscasts

 In 1995, WTKR began to produce the market's first prime time local newscast, a half-hour program at 10 p.m. called NewsChannel 3 at 10 on UPN 27.
 After Paramount Stations Group acquired WGNT in 1997, new management cancelled the newscast that December, citing a shift to an entertainment-focused programming direction.

 The 10 p.m. time period was used for off-network repeats until June 29, 2015, when the weeknight primetime newscast returned under the name WGNT News at 10 - Powered by NewsChannel 3.
-This is WTKR's second attempt at a weeknight 10 p.m. newscast for WGNT.
+This was WTKR's second attempt at a weeknight 10 p.m. newscast for WGNT.

 In July 2011, WGNT management announced that local news programming would return to the station.
 The station debuted a two-hour morning newscast from 7 to 9 a.m., featuring the anchor team from sister station WTKR's morning program.
 Initially slated to launch on August 29, the newscast's debut was moved up to August 25 to provide coverage of Hurricane Irene.
-At some point afterwards, a half-hour 10 p.m. newscast began airing on weekends (unusual as primetime newscasts on most television stations typically air either seven nights a week or Monday through Fridays only), followed by a half-hour program recapping stories sister station WTKR broadcast over the past week in their "Taking Action, Getting Results" franchise.
-Although the weeknight 10 p.m. newscast returned to WGNT on June 29, 2015, the weekend evening newscasts still remain.
+At some point afterwards, a half-hour 10 p.m. newscast began airing on weekends, followed by a half-hour program recapping stories sister station WTKR broadcast over the past week in their "Taking Action, Getting Results" franchise.
+Although the weeknight 10 p.m. newscast returned to WGNT on June 29, 2015, the weekend evening newscasts remained.

 On July 7, 2014, WGNT debuted a half-hour 7 p.m. newscast featuring former morning anchor Laila Muhammad, Les Smith and chief meteorologist Patrick Rockey.
-It is the first newscast at that time slot in the Hampton Roads area.
+It was the first newscast at that time slot in the Hampton Roads area.